FutureGatewayFramework/fgDocumentation/usage.md

 `curl -i -H "Content-Type: application/json" -X PATCH -d '{"runtime_data": [ { "data_name": "test_data", "data_value": "test_value", "data_desc": "test description value"} ]}' http://localhost:8888/v1.0/tasks/43?user=brunor`

+### PATCH on task status

+The PATCH call on tasks endpoint has been enriched in order to support a task status change.
+Executor interfaces may recognize this change forcing the requested status of the task into the distributed infrastructure.
+In ToscaIDC executor interface, it is posstible to request status `'CANCELLED'` thus will enforce to release the resource associtated to the task to be released by the TOSCA orchestrator.
+To specify a status change use:

+`curl -i -H "Content-Type: application/json" -X PATCH -d '{"status": "CANCELLED" }' http://localhost:8888/v1.0/tasks/43?user=brunor`

 # Change a data (notice that desc is not specified anymore
 `curl -i -H "Content-Type: application/json" -X PATCH -d '{"runtime_data": [ { "data_name": "test_data", "data_value": "new_test_value"} ]}' http://localhost:8888/v1.0/tasks/43?user=brunor`